-Depending on the season and your climate, waterproofing can be extremely important for the wear and durability of your shoes, particularly if they are made of leather.
-Many shoes and boots are waterproofed by the designer before you receive them, and it’s the best way to ensure that the leather remains preserved, flexible, and colorfast.
+Depending on the season and your climate, waterproofing can be extremely important for the wear and durability of your shoes, particularly if they're made of leather.
+Often, the designer waterproofs its shoes and boots before you receive them, and it's the best way to ensure that the leather remains preserved, flexible, and colorfast.

 The ideal insole would provide good arch support and cushioning for your feet.
 Many shoes designed for all-day wear have memory foam insoles for additional padding, gel cushions at the ball of the feet and/or the heel, or have inner construction to fully support the arch of the foot.

 As you’ve been learning about high heels today, you’ve probably realized that there are a lot of different types of heels available, and they have developed over time.

 Some people only think of stiletto-style heels when they think about high heels, but these aren’t the only ones that you might want to look for in dress shoes.
 In fact, choosing one of the not-so-high varieties of heels might be a better choice depending on what type of setting you need to be wearing them.